List of political parties in Kazakhstan

 This article lists political parties in Kazakhstan.
-Kazakhstan is a dominant-party state with Amanat in power.
+Kazakhstan is a dominant-party state with Ädilet in power.
 There are seven legal parties in Kazakhstan.
 Political reforms towards Western-styled multi-party politics and electioneering have made easier for people to join a party.
 To be a registered political party in Kazakhstan, membership of at least 20,000 persons is required.